Lighting

 Brackets to secure the detachable guttering.
 Note the cut-out in the pipe end/side for the cables.

-The trestle adaptation: one hole for the pipe and one for the table (Big enough for the plug!)
+The trestle adaptation: one hole for the pipe and one for the cable (big enough for the plug on the end!)

 We are very happy with the lighting!